goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 };
 ```

-- How to create reducers
+- How to create reducers and dispatch data, get data

 ```js
 // Reducers (Departments)